Buying a website is like investing in online real estate.

 You can consult our FAQs for help with conducting a secure transaction.

-The transfer process usually takes 3-5 days, upon which the seller’s bank account and credit card info are removed.
+The transfer process usually takes 3-5 days, upon which Exchange prepares the store to make you new owner.

 To make the transfer easy on both you and the seller, make a checklist of all the items included in the deal, like what assets and accounts need to be transferred, going through them one by one.